 Adams was forbidden by Ieyasu to return to England, but in return was given a new name, Miura Anjin, and even a small domain in Uraga, making him Japan's first and only foreign-born samurai.
 He was also made a hatamoto, or bannerman: a high-ranking position in the Shogun's court.

-1601 Ieyasu Tokugawa initiated the Tokaido communications route consisting of 53 stations between Nihonbashi Bridge in Edo to Sanjo Ohashi Bridge in Kyoto, a total of 495.5 km.
-By the time of the completion of Edo Castle in 1637 (according to some accounts, 1626), Edo had a population of around 150,000.
+In 1601, Ieyasu Tokugawa initiated the Tokaido communications route consisting of 53 stations between Nihonbashi Bridge in Edo to Sanjo Ohashi Bridge in Kyoto, a total of 495.5 km (308 miles).
+By the time of the completion of Edo Castle in 1637 (or, according to some accounts, in 1626), Edo had a population of around 150,000.

-The establishment of the Tokugawa Shogunate in Edo brought great prosperity to the city and saw a renaissance of the traditional Japanese arts.
+The establishment of the Tokugawa Shogunate (known in Japanese as the Bakufu regime) in Edo brought great prosperity to the city and saw a renaissance of the traditional Japanese arts.
 The demand for luxury goods mushroomed, giving rise to a new class of traders and craftsmen, and a whole new urban culture.

-Three 17th century fires On March 2, 1657, about two-thirds of Edo (including Edo Castle, completed only 20 years before) was destroyed in the Great Fire of Meireki, originating in the Hongo district in present-day Bunkyo ward, killing over 100,000 people.
+On March 2, 1657, about two-thirds of Edo (including Edo Castle, completed only 20 years before) was destroyed in the Great Fire of Meireki, originating in the Hongo district in present-day Bunkyo ward (home now to the University of Tokyo), killing over 100,000 people.
 The reconstruction project of the next two years reorganized and rationalized the city to some extent, and ensured that its mercantile function remained strong.